davprog9/Food-and-Cancer-Personalized-AI-Chatbot/README.md

 Qwen3-Reranker-0.6B reranker is used.

 Below is a test measurement of the reranker function
+Query: "How does coffee affect our health ?"
+Top 3 results are scored from High to Low.

 ![Reranker](Screenshots/Reranker_test.png)

 ## Usage
 These are some sample queries and conversation screenshots

 ![Coffee](Screenshots/Coffee_query.png)

 ![Skittles](Screenshots/Skittles_query.png)

 ## Future improvements